-This is an excerpt from Biomechanics of Sport and Exercise 3rd Edition eBook With Web Resource by Peter M. McGinnis.
+This is an excerpt from Biomechanics of Sport and Exercise With Web Resource and MaxTRAQ 2D Educational Software Access-3rd Edition.

 Qualitative Anatomical Analysis Method